 Once the unit is configured you may connect the power to it.
-You may use your power pack's auxiliary AC or DC terminals to power the TrainSpeed board, or you may elect to use a wall transformer (see the appendix on page 14 for wall transformer specifications).
+You may use your power pack's auxiliary AC or DC terminals to power the TrainSpeed board, or you may elect to use a wall transformer (see the appendix on page 15 for wall transformer specifications).
 The unit needs at least 6V to operate correctly and the supply voltage should not exceed 18V (AC or DC).
 The unit requires less then 100ma current to function.
-The wires from your power source should be connected to J2, the two screw terminals on the board (polarity for DC supplies doesn't matter).
-If you are using a supply that does not have overload protection (most powerpacks have this) you should insert a 1⁄2 amp fuse in the supply line.
+The wires from your power source should be connected to J5, the two screw terminals on the board (polarity for DC supplies doesn't matter).
+If you are using a supply that does not have overload protection (most powerpacks have this) you should insert a 1⁄2 amp fuse in supply line.
 Fuses and fuse holders are available at Radio Shack.
-This should complete the installation of the TrainSpeed unit.
+This should complete the installation of the TrainSpeed 4 unit.

-6v-18v AC or DC Input polarity does not matter
+Input polarity does not matter